Melbourne (Bundoora) December ceremonies

 There are a number of courses that due to their requirements have been deemed ineligible for the December graduation ceremonies.
 Semester 2, 2019 results for these courses won’t be finalised until after the cut-off date for the graduation registration.
 This is typical for courses with clinical / work placements, internships, assessments outside of the standard teaching period, withheld marks or special examinations.

-If Semester 2, 2019 is your last semester and your course appears on the ineligible course list for December graduations (to be published here by the end of Semester 2), we’ll send you an invitation to attend the next round of graduation ceremonies once you have officially completed your course.
+If Semester 2, 2019 is your last semester and your course appears on the ineligible course list for December graduations below, we’ll send you an invitation to attend the next round of graduation ceremonies once you have officially completed your course.

 Union Hall, Bundoora